How to manufacture a reeded glass fire rated unit

 Can a fire rated glazing unit be fluted?

 A glass unit manufactured using just reeded glass cannot be fire rated by itself.
-The intumescent gel interlayer must be between standard float glass panes, however, there are two options if you would like a fire rated glazing unit with this design.
+The intumescent gel interlayer must be between standard float glass panes, however, there are two options if you would like reeded fire rated glazing units with this design.